 You can be sure your gift to the Gardens on Spring Creek will be used efficiently and effectively to enrich the lives of people and foster environmental stewardship.

-The Gardens on Spring Creek currently manages seven locations for community gardening.
-Five are in public parks around the city of Fort Collins: Buckingham Park, Edora Park, Rogers Park, Rolland Moore and English Ranch Park.
-One is located at the Senior Center and one is at the Gardens on Spring Creek.
-The community garden at The Gardens opened in 2004, while establishment of the offsite gardens began in 2013, and has been expanding ever since.
+The Gardens on Spring Creek currently manages eight community gardens.
+Five gardens are in public parks around Fort Collins: Buckingham, Edora, English Ranch, Rogers, Rolland Moore and Twin Silo Park.
+One garden is located near the Senior Center, and one is at the Gardens on Spring Creek.
+The community gardening program has been operating since 2013, and we now have 158 plots.

-At the Community Gardens, residents can grow their own fruits, vegetables, herbs, and annual flowers in a 10' x 15' plot in a securely fenced area.
-Amenities include a tool shed, picnic table, compost bins, access to water and hoses.
+At the Community Gardens, residents can grow their own fruits, vegetables, herbs and annual flowers in a ~150 square foot plot in a securely fenced area.
+Amenities include a tool shed, picnic table, compost bins, hoses and watering wands and access to water.
 Gardeners are asked to provide their own tools, plants, and other supplies.

-Garden Plot Rental: To reserve a plot or to be placed on the waitlist, please send your name, phone, email and top 3 garden choices to Vicki Cotton at email@example.com.
-If you need any more information, please contact us at 970-416-2486.
+Garden Plot Rental: To reserve a plot or to be placed on the wait list, please send your name, phone, email and top 3 garden choices to Vicki Cotton at dmNvdHRvbkBmY2dvdi5jb20=.
+If you need any more information, please contact us at (970) 416-2486.

 Do you provide direct education to under-served populations, schools, or would you like to grow food for the Food Bank?